-Fire up those ovens and start greasing your pans — The Great British Bake Off is officially back.
-I don't know about you but I’m super excited to see what cake-related drama the show has in store for Series 10.
-Channel 4 has already released the names of the baking hopefuls keen to prove themselves in the big white tent, however, one glaring question that hasn’t been addressed is: what is the prize for winning The Great British Bake Off?
-I did some digging and to be honest, well, the truth is pretty underwhelming.
+Fire up those ovens and start greasing your pans — The Great British Bake Off 2019 finale is just around the corner.
+I don't know about you but I’m super excited to see what cake-related drama the last episode has in store.
+However, before we get into that, one question needs answering: what is the prize for winning The Great British Bake Off?
+I did some digging and, to be honest, the truth is pretty underwhelming.

-After enduring the #AlaskaGate trials and lion bread tribulations, it turns out that apparently, the Bake Off winner gets — drum roll please — a cake stand and flowers.
+After enduring the #AlaskaGate trials and lion bread tribulations, it turns out that every Bake Off winner gets — drum roll please — a cake stand and flowers.
 No big prize money, no cook book deal, just a stand and a bouquet according to the Metro.

-I reached out to a Channel 4 rep for comment regarding the rather anti-climax prize up for grabs, however, they haven't got back to me just yet.
+I reached out to a Channel 4 rep for comment regarding the rather anti-climax prize up for grabs, but I haven't heard anything back.

-Last year, Hollywood and new judge Prue Leith chose Rahul Mandal as their winner.
-As the The Times reports he has since written his own cookbook, made appearances on TV shows, bagged a recipe column, and become an ambassador for STEM, all while continuing his work as a nuclear researcher.
+In 2018, Hollywood and new judge Prue Leith chose Rahul Mandal as their winner.
+As the The Times reports, he has since written his own cookbook, made appearances on TV shows, bagged a recipe column, and become an ambassador for STEM, all while continuing his work as a nuclear researcher.